GiusTex/ComfyUI-DiffusersImageOutpaint/README.md

 - **Diffusers Image Outpaint**: This is the main node, that outpaints the image.
 Currently the generation process is based on fffiloni's one, so you can't reproduce a specific a specific outpaint, and the `seed` option you see is only used to change the UI and generate a new image.
 You can specify the amount of `steps` to generate the image.

 - You can also pass image and mask to `vae encode (for inpainting)` node, then pass the latent to a `sampler`, but controlnets and ip-adapters are harder to use compared to diffusers outpaint.

+### Change model used
+- **Main model**: On huggingface, choose a model from [text2image models](https://huggingface.co/models?pipeline_tag=text-to-image&sort=trending), then create a new folder named after it in `comfyui/models/diffusion_models`, then download in it the subfolders `unet` and `scheduler`.
+- **Controlnet model**: same as above, except you don't need the `scheduler`.

+#### Unet and Controlnet Models Loader using ComfYUI nodes canceled
+Let me clarify: I _can_ load them, it's just that they don't work in the code, I don't understand how they are loaded differently, maybe this has something to do with the auto config (comfyui loaders don't ask you config files), or maybe it uses different classes, anyway whenever I pass the models loaded via comfyui, they give errors, so I can't use them.

 ## Credits
 diffusers-image-outpaint by [fffiloni](https://huggingface.co/spaces/fffiloni/diffusers-image-outpaint/tree/main)